-Two indicators have been published for Descriptor 11 (Noise/Energy) of the MSFD 2008/56/EC in the EC Decision 2010/477/EU on criteria and methodological standards on GES of marine waters.
-These are: Indicator 11.1.1 on 'low and mid frequency impulsive sounds' (e.g. associated with explosions, pile driving, airguns) and Indicator 11.2.1 on 'Continuous low frequency sound' (ambient noise, e.g. associated with shipping, wind farm operation).
+Two indicators have been published for Descriptor 11 (Noise/Energy) of the MSFD 2008/56/EC in the EC Decision 2010/477/EU on criteria and methodological standards on GES of marine waters:

+- 1. 'low and mid frequency impulsive sounds' (e.g. associated with explosions, pile driving, airguns) and - 2.
+'Continuous low frequency sound' (ambient noise, e.g. associated with shipping, wind farm operation).

 As a follow-up to the EC Decision, the Marine Directors established a technical sub-group (TSG) to develop of Descriptor 11 Noise / Energy.
 In November 2013 the TSG published guidance which sets out recommendations for MSFD monitoring of impulsive and ambient noise.
-For indicator 11.1.1 this is to be achieved via the establishment of a register of the occurrences of impulsive sounds, in the UK this work is being led by the JNCC.
+For impulsive sound this is to be achieved via the establishment of a register of the occurrences of impulsive sounds, in the UK this work is being led by Defra and JNCC.